 The basic ratio for brining is 1 cup of salt to 1 gallon of water.
 Another important note is to make sure you are measuring the salt you use.
 Each brand of salt varies in weight.
-Morton and Diamond Crystal are the main stream brands.
-I highly do not recommend brining with table salt or even cooking with it.
+Morton and Diamond Crystal are the mainstream brands.
+I highly do not recommend bringing with table salt or even cooking with it.
 But if it is what you have on hand, make sure to weigh out the quantity.

 To finish off the pork, you make a quick whiskey mustard glaze and you are off to a delicious meal!

 - 1 3lb boneless pork loin

 - 4 cloves garlic

 - 4 tablespoons Dijon mustard plus more for brushing pork loin

 - 1/2 cup maple syrup or brown sugar